 Drones come in varying sizes.
 The size of the drone will determine its permissible payload, which in our case, is the camera.
-Depending on the level of detail you require in your inspection, the style of drone will vary.
+Depending on the level of detail you require in your inspection, the style of the drone will vary.
 Different weather conditions or heights of the inspection will further adjust the type of drone required.

-External repairs cannot be preformed by drones (yet), and a qualified visual engineering inspection by way of swing stage may ultimately be required, however, UAV inspections can allow for a prompt preliminary inspection of localized elements.
-For a preliminary inspection of a localized building envelope element, you would consider using a drone with as high resolution of a camera as possible – typically requiring a larger drone.
+External repairs cannot be performed by drones (yet), and a qualified visual engineering inspection by way of a swing stage may ultimately be required, however, UAV inspections can allow for a prompt preliminary inspection of localized elements.
+For a preliminary inspection of a localized building envelope element, you would consider using a drone with as high a resolution of a camera as possible – typically requiring a larger drone.

 What you get from the inspection?

 Largely the information is provided to you in raw data or visual format.
 You must consider how you obtain this data and what you do with it to turn it into a report, usable to the building owners and managers.

 Will you need a condominium inspector on the ground directing the drone to specific areas or is it an entire building survey?

 Will the pictures be sufficient or how will the data be interpreted to determine the condition of the building element or a surveyed quantity of deterioration?

 As discussed, on smaller element inspections, the drone essentially serves as a set of eyes on the building, before you put a swing stage and perform an inspection.
 The biggest value in the technology comes when substituting comprehensive visual surveys of entire building facades, typically done over weeks by a team of inspectors, can now be done over 2 days with 3 operators.
 The need for costly swing stage setup and relocation is removed entirely.

 Using specially designed software, quantities and condition are assessed in the office after the inspection.

 It’s not.
 As with all technologies, it has its limitations.